02/12/2019

 It’s extremely important that you get your eyes checked regularly, particularly if you are in a high-risk group.

 Regular eye checks after the age of 50 are important.
-If you have difficulty reading, distinguishing faces, or start to see dark or empty patches in your central vision, get your eyes checked immediately.
+If you have difficulty reading with your glasses, distinguishing faces, or start to see dark or empty patches in your central vision, get your eyes checked immediately.

-There are also simple home tests that can indicate if you have any visual changes worth investigating.
+There are also simple home tests that can indicate if you have any visual changes worth investigating, such as noticing distortion in door frames and tiles.

 Prescription glasses can bend light to help it focus on the retina, but they can’t correct any damage in the retina itself.